List of characters in The Lego Movie franchise: Lord Voldemort

 Lord Voldemort (voiced by Eddie Izzard in The Lego Batman Movie, Liam O'Brien in Lego Dimensions) is an evil wizard who is the leader of the Death Eaters.
 He is among the Phantom Zone inhabitants that assists Joker in his attack on Gotham City.
 During the fight against Batman, Robin, Batgirl, Alfred Pennyworth, and Gotham City's native villains, Voldemort is defeated by Batgirl and Catwoman where he is the first villain sent back to the Phantom Zone.

 Sauron

 Sauron (voiced by Jemaine Clement) is a Dark Lord that comes from Middle-earth.
-In this film, he is depicted in his Eye of Sauron appearance.
+In this film, he is depicted in his tower design.
 Sauron causes mayhem in the city by spreading lava and supports the takeover by being able to find anyone anywhere.
 He is accidentally destroyed by fire blast from the Kraken.
 The other villains are horrified by this and the Joker cries out Sauron's name in anguish as he mourns his dead friend.
 The Kraken who is equally shocked by what he did to Sauron and quietly slips away stating "nothing to see here."